fbgallet/roam-extension-calendar/README.md

 <img width="360" height="475" alt="image" src="https://github.com/user-attachments/assets/6fc50a15-0962-4639-9bc0-febbddd9c181" />

 Thanks to this integration, you can create events on your smartphone with the calendar app of your choice and see or update them in Roam, while benefiting from Google Calendar's reminder features.
-Or you can quickly create events in Roam and sync them instantly with your other calendar app!
+Or you can quickly create events in Roam and sync them instantly with your other calendar app on mobile or any device!

 Any event created in Full Calendar can be easily synced with a given Google Calendar.
 Or you can use command palette or block context menu command `Full Calendar: Sync to default Google calendar" to sync any block, provided that it is on a daily note or mentions one, or that it mentions a start and/or end in its child blocks.

-You have also basic control on events displayed from Google Calendar but not imported/sync to Roam:
+You have also basic control on events displayed from Google Calendar but not imported/sync to Roam.
+You can:

-- you can move/expand them to change their date/time
+- move/expand them to change their date/time
-- you can check/uncheck them if they include `[ ] / [x]` or `[[TODO]] / DONE` at the beginning of their title.
+- check/uncheck them if they include `[ ] / [x]` or `[[TODO]] / DONE` at the beginning of their title,
+- delete them (with confirmation dialog)

 ### Configuration